 UCSB Las Varas Ranch

-We are excited to share that the three California State Parks on the Gaviota Coast are taking a significant step forward with a multiyear General Plan Update.
+We are excited to share that the three California State Parks on the Gaviota Coast are taking a significant step forward with a multi-year General Plan Update.
 This update will prepare Gaviota State Park, Refugio State Beach, and El Capitán State Beach for the future.
 We strongly encourage community members and organizations to actively contribute to this planning process.
 Your input is vital as State Park staff draft recommendations for protecting significant resources, modernizing park infrastructure, adapting to climate change impacts, and providing sustainable recreational opportunities for all visitors.
 The updated General Plan will serve as a testament to our collective efforts, ensuring that these parks remain a treasure for generations to come.

 With 15 miles of state-owned coastline, Gaviota offers a rare opportunity to complete key gaps in the California Coastal Trail, the Juan Bautista de Anza National Historic Trail, and the California Missions Trail.
 These trails sit on historic Chumash trading routes and continue to evolve today, accommodating the growing demand for outdoor experiences.
 Beyond the coastal trails, El Capitan and Gaviota State Park's vast inland areas offer incredible potential for new recreation opportunities.
 Trails are infrastructure for wildlife viewing, fitness activities, wellness pursuits, and other ways to spend time in nature.